 History + Mission

-The Invisible Dog Art Center is housed in a three-story former factory building in Boerum Hill, Brooklyn.
-Built in 1863, our 30,000 square foot facility was the site of various industrial endeavors, most notably a belt factory that manufactured the famous Walt Disney invisible dog party trick, after which our center is named.
-The building remained dormant from the mid 1990s until 2009, when our founder Lucien Zayan opened The Invisible Dog.
+The Invisible Dog Art Center was housed in a three-story former factory building in Boerum Hill, Brooklyn.
+Built in 1863, our 30,000 square foot facility was the site of various industrial endeavors, most notably a belt factory that manufactured the famous Walt Disney invisible dog party trick, after which the center is named.
+The building remained dormant from the mid 1990s until 2009, when its founder Lucien Zayan opened The Invisible Dog Art Center.

-Established in 2019, la Salle A Manger (SAM) is a private dining room designed by resident artist Anne Mourier, adorned with artworks and with an open kitchen where Lucien Chef Ambition concocts in front of you sophisticated and creative meals elaborated with attention.
-When you book a lunch or a dinner, or any event, 100% of the proceeds go to the artistic program at The Invisible Dog.
+Established in 2019, la Salle A Manger (SAM) is a private dining room adorned with artworks and with an open kitchen where Lucien Chef Ambition concocts before you a sophisticated and creative meals elaborated with attention.
+When you book a lunch or a dinner, or any event, 100% of the proceeds go to the artistic program at The Invisible Dog Art Center.
 It’s like a fundraising gala dinner but only with guests you love and much better food.

 The ID Art Center is a 501(c)(3) | EIN 47-3931963